gwleuverink/bundle/docs/local-modules.md

 image: "/assets/social-square.png"
 ---

 {: .note }

 > Bundle is meant as a tool for Blade centric apps, like [Livewire](https://livewire.laravel.com), to enable code colocation with page specific JavaScript.
-Preferably the bulk of custom code should live inline in a script tag or in a [Alpine](<(https://alpinejs.dev)>) component.
+Preferably the bulk your code should live inline in a script tag or in a [Alpine](https://alpinejs.dev) component.

 ## Path rewriting for local modules